PurpleBored/Methy-The-Discord-Bot/README.md

-# Methy a New and simple Discord music bot
+# Methy a New and simple Discord music bot😀💥
  Methy is a very simple yet capeble discord bot created using python.
  Methy is currently in Alpha 0.03 and it has curently only music playing support but in the future A lot of this will be added Like:
  1. •Moderation Tools